BigBangData/TitanicSurvival/README.md

 ## Audience and Scope

 This project is intended to anyone willing to read any portion of it, for whatever reason.
 People that might benefit from the detailed code and comments are those learning R or Python, data analysis or machine learning, or how to participate in a Kaggle competition.
-For those willing to interact and suggest improvements, I welcome pull requests in the [TitanicSurvival GitHub repo](https://github.com/BigBangData/TitanicSurvival).
+For those willing to interact and suggest improvements, I welcome pull requests.

 The **scope** of this project is limited: however detailed, I am just capturing a slice in an iterative, continuous process.
 An often used terminology, the "data science pipeline" is a bit of a misnomer.
 Each phase of this so-called pipeline is an epicycle within a larger cycle, and all phases are connected.
 It is helpful to separate the entire effort into discrete phases: